Urumaco Formation: Location

 The Urumaco formation is located in the Urumaco region in the Caribbean coastal Falcón state.
 The deposits date from 10 to 5.3 million years ago and the Urumaco formation was deposited in an area with large rivers, swamps, estuaries, lagoons and shallow coastal seas.
 These conditions in the Late Miocene contrast strongly with the current dry environment in the area today.

 Fauna

 Cartilaginous fish

 There are 21 known species of cartilaginous fishes from the Urumaco Formation, belonging to the orders Lamniformes, Carcharhiniformes, Myliobatiformes and Rajiformes.
 Carcharhinus caquetius is an endemic species of predator shark from Urumaco.
 A large number of well-preserved fossils of the sawfish Pristis rostra have been found in the deposits.
 The megalodon is also known from the Urumaco Formation.
 The coastal seas of Urumaco were further inhabited by species that still live in the Caribbean Sea today, such as the spotted eagle ray, smooth hammerhead shark, tiger shark and bull shark.

-Bonefish
+Bony fish

 The bony fishes from the Urumaco Formation include groupers, piranha-like fish such as pacas, cuttlefish, thorny catfish and red-tailed catfish.